Stef1e/S.M.A.R.T-Health/README.md

 ## Description

-This bash script performs a S.M.A.R.T health analysis of all installed drives within the server interface through SCSI or PCI-e lanes.
+This bash script performs a S.M.A.R.T health analysis of all installed drives within the server interface through ATA or NVMe.

 ## Usage